Raais/ewalert/README.md

 */10 * * * * ~/.local/bin/ewalert
 ```
 [USGS Real-time GeoJSON Feeds](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) are updated every minute, so you can choose any interval higher than that.
 The script will not repeat alerts.

+You may face issues depending on your setup.
+Eg., if you have notifications disabled, or you have turned on Do Not Disturb mode.